pkgxdev/brewkit/README.md

 ### Hacking on brewkit

-If you do `../brewkit/bin/pkg build` for example your local brewkit will be used rather than that which is installed.
+In a pantry clone, if you do `../brewkit/bin/pkg build` for example your local brewkit will be used rather than that which is installed.

 &nbsp;